 4. Eat Well

 Yes, you will indulge in pie and champagne – it’s the holidays after all!
 But instead of going into a food coma, the key is to make everything else you eat even healthier than usual.
 Focus on nutrient-dense foods that are high in protein, healthy fats and important vitamins and minerals to boost your energy and your mood.
 Mood boosting foods include salmon, turkey, nuts and seeds, dairy products and many fruits and vegetables.
 At home, I focus on making healthy meals for my family, knowing that treats are more frequent than usual.
 At parties, I hit up the veggie tray first and then go for whatever indulgent treat catches my eye!
 The detox starts in January….

 Tip: Looking for healthy recipes?
 I’ve got a Pinterest board full of them!

 Aaaah sleep!
 It’s something we love but don’t always get enough of – especially during the holidays.
 During stressful times, it’s more important than ever to get those z’s.
 Think of sleep as the backbone for a healthy body – without it you would fall flat.
 Set yourself up for a good night’s sleep with good nighttime habits like avoiding caffeine, turning off screens and allowing for quiet time before you turn off the lights.
+I also take a nightly sleep supplement called Sleep Support that works really well for me.
 Melatonin can also be a great supplement to use when dealing with holiday travel and disruptions to your sleep schedule.